TaTooKa/microfate/docs/source/pages/consequences.rst

 Consequences
 ============

 This section goes into detail about Consequences in microFATE.
-They are mostly the same as in Fate Core, with some exceptions.
+They are mostly the same as in Fate Core (see `Consequences <https://fate-srd.com/fate-core/types-aspects#consequences>`_ in the SRD), with some exceptions.

 How Consequences work